Breaking with tradition, Philips splits off lighting

 Philips said in July it would combine its light-emitting diode (LED) and car lights division in a stand-alone firm to focus on an LED boom as the world switches from incandescent bulbs to more efficient and durable lights.

 "The entire dynamics of the lighting market are changing," Van Houten said on Tuesday.
-"Value is moving toward systems and services," including, for example, managing cities' and companies' complete lighting systems.
+"Value is moving towards systems and services," including, for example, managing cities' and companies' complete lighting systems.

 But a price war for LED bulbs is hurting profits, leaving Philips and Osram (OSRn.DE) scrambling to develop new technology and seek out new market segments.